Symmetry-Aware GFlowNets: Discussion on the Flow-Matching Objective

 \begin{theorem} Let $G'$ be the given graph representing the current state.
 Assuming node-by-node generation, the state-level flow-matching condition can be expressed in terms of the graph-level flow-matching condition as follows:

 where $\tilde F(\cdot \rightarrow \cdot)$ denotes a permutation-equivalent edge-flow function. \end{theorem} \begin{proof} The inflows are computed as follows:

 where the last equality holds in virtue of \lemref{lem:generalized-orb-aut}.
-The first equality follows from the two considerations mentioned: 1) dividing by the number of backward orbit-equivalent actions to account for duplicates; 2) scaling inflows by the number of forward orbit-equivalent actions to account for duplicates.
-The outflows are directly computed as:
+The first equality follows from the two considerations mentioned: (1) dividing by the number of backward orbit-equivalent actions to account for duplicate parents; (2) multiplying inflows by the number of forward orbit-equivalent actions to account for duplicate actions.
+On the other hand, the outflows are directly computed as:

 Rearranging terms, we have the result. \end{proof}